HART GLASSorchis exotica

 Dating as far back as 100 million years, fossil records show that orchids were the first flowering plants.
 Some 28, 000, and counting, wild species of orchid populate six continents in every habitat but the coldest and hottest environments.
 Representing a quarter of the world’s flowering plants, there are four times as many orchid species as there are mammals and twice as many birds.

 The astonishing mimicry orchids employ to attract specific pollinators provided essential evidence for Charles Darwin’s, ‘adapt and survive’, theory of evolution.
-Manacled by religious dogma of his time, he risked a charge of heresy had he cited another organism equally successful in achieving global population through adaptability.
+He risked a charge of heresy had he cited another organism equally successful in achieving global population through adaptability.
 Though there is very little anecdotal record of his personal resolve that humans were the ultimate example of his revelatory theory, there can be no doubt he believed it to be so.

 Having designed several neon art installations, I endeavoured to safely hide the unsightly electrodes, wires and transformers that are synonymous with neon, whilst ensuring the safe running, maintenance and longevity of the light source.